 To access data through one of the native database interfaces, you must first install the appropriate database software on the server and client workstations at your site.
-Then, install the native database interface that accesses your DBMS by selecting the interface in the PowerBuilder Setup program.
+Then, run the PowerBuilder Installer to install the native database interface that accesses your DBMS.